All Episodes

 Would it be as high?

-But of course, that's going to be the Republicans' fault, too.
+But of course, that's going to be the Republicans' fault too.

-Specifically Mitt Romney or whoever is the nominee, it'll be his fault.
+Specifically, Mitt Romney or whoever is the nominee, it'll be his fault.

-Speaking of which, let's move to the audio sound bites.
+Speaking of which, let's move to the audio soundbites.

-You thought that I had it in for Romney when I pointed out that, in my view, based on my instincts, my gut study, my knowledge of who the left is, I thought they wanted Romney as the nominee all along.
+You thought that I had it in for Romney when I pointed out that, in my view, based on my instincts, my gut, study, my knowledge of who the left is, I thought they wanted Romney as the nominee all along.

-Was to set up Romney as the guy they were protesting.
+That's what Occupy Wall Street was all about, was to set up Romney as the guy they were protesting.

-And of course, Romney care.
+And of course, Romney Kerr.

 I often thought that's who the Democrats wanted.

-Another reason I thought that was because the um well, many in the left actually said so in other ways they indicated it as uh as well by trying to tell us that they thought Romney would be the toughest challenge for them.
+In other ways, they indicated it as well by trying to tell us that they thought Romney would be the toughest challenge for them.

 They wouldn't tell us that if they really believed it, for one thing.

-But let's go to the audio sound bites.
+But let's go to the audio soundbites.

-They had a discussion about Romney and his USA-to-day op-ed supporting the individual mandate in health care.
+This morning on Joe Scarborough's show, PMS NBC, Time magazine's senior political analyst Mark Halperin had a discussion about Romney and his USA Today op-ed supporting the individual mandate in healthcare.

 Santorum on the campaign trail hammering Romney, saying he's wrong on the central issue of our time.

-Halpern says comments about it.
+Halperin says, comments about it.

-You'll hear Scarborough in here too.
+You'll hear Scarborough in here, too.

-Can I give you a subsidiary point?
+Can I give you a subsidiary point that Republicans should be terrified of?

 So they're teasing this out now, I think, to try to weaken him.

-But if and when he becomes a nominee, they'll just be sitting in Chicago every day saying, let's do this one now and this one next week.
+But if with and when he becomes a nominee, they'll just be sitting in Chicago every day saying, let's do this one now and this one next week.

 So much stuff they're sitting on.

-Oh wait, what was that?
+Oh, uh-oh, wait, what was that?

-That's what that's what that's what Halpern says.
+That's what Halperin says.

-When Romney gets the nomination, they're gonna unleash there is no way Romney will be able to survive it.
+There is no way Romney will be able to survive it.

 That's what they are saying now.